ten-protocol/go-ten/design/Events_design.md

     If there is at least one common element, the event is encrypted and returned in the `BlockSubmissionResponse` with metadata.

-    *Note: This extra step is skipped for rvent `E2`, which is returned on every subscription where it matches, encrypted with the first viewing key*
+    *Note: This extra step is skipped for event `E2`, which is returned on every subscription where it matches, encrypted with the first viewing key*

 5. The encrypted event is streamed from the host and then sent to the wallet extension, where it is decrypted, and streamed further to the App.